 Chronically Care Packages takes donations and builds care packages for kids and young adults who are chronically ill.
 To find out what types of items they accept/give, check out their Instagram.

 If you can sew, you could make port pillows or masks, like these my Grandmother makes.
-Or if you can’t sew (like me =)) you can work with someone who can, purchase the fabric and let them sew it all together, then donate them to local hospitals, schools, homeless shelters, etc.
+Or if you can’t sew (like me =)) you can work with someone who can, purchase the fabric and let them sew it all together, then donate those creations to local hospitals, schools, homeless shelters, etc.

 The port pillows are something that my Grandmother started making when I was going through my treatments.
 Now that I’m past all that, she still makes them and we donate them to local cancer centers and organizations like the one above.